uptane/pures/pure2.md

 Each Offline-update Targets metadata file lists a set of images eligible for installation together as an offline update.
 This metadata is designed to be loaded onto a portable storage medium, such as a USB drive or a diagnostics/flashing tool with attached storage, alongside an up-to-date version of all non-device-specific metadata from both Uptane repositories and binaries for all targets listed.
 Uptane clients can check for the presence of Offline-update metadata, either by an automated process (e.g. periodically checking some well-known location on a filesystem or TFTP server) or via a manually-triggered diagnostic command.
 If Offline-update metadata is found, the clients validate it, check it against the Image repository metadata, and then install the targets.

-When a devices receives online updates from the Director receive the latest version of the Offline-update Snapshot metadata as part of the normal update cycle.
+When a device receives online updates from the Director, it receives the latest version of the Offline-update Snapshot metadata as part of the normal update cycle.

 ### Offline-update role in root metadata